Tyrenn/markdown-it-dokapi/README.md

 `&## [keyword]`

-Defines a reference with the name `keywords`
+Defines a reference with the name `keywords`.
+The reference will include everything indented and written below.

 `&@@ [keyword]`